jdepew88/install_traefik_compose/README.md

 cd install_traefik_compose
 ```

-### 2. Configure Environment Variables (sample in repo - .env)
+### 2. Configure Environment Variables (update .env)

-Create a `.env` file in the root directory of the repository with the following content:
+Edit the `.env` file in the root directory of the repository with the following content:

 ```dotenv
 # Cloudflare configuration